tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 They did place well at BLAST Slam II, but BLAST events don't exactly have the most competitively rigorous format.
 To earn that 3-4th finish, Nigma won 3 Bo1s and 1 Bo3.
 Don't get me wrong, the Bo3 was against PVISION, but still...

-I swear I'm not trying to be dismissive.
+I'm not intentionally trying to be negative, I promise.
 But I think casual viewers who haven't been keeping up too closely with the scene may see, "Wow, they qualified out of Western Europe regional qualifiers?
 They're guaranteed to be pretty good!"
-And that's just not as strong an indicator as it was 2-3 years ago.
+And that's just not as strong an indicator of TI performance as it was 2-3 years ago.

 **What would success look like?** I sincerely believe that if Nigma somehow make it to finals day, this'll be the highest viewership TI of all time and Dota will be saved.

-Picture [that scene in The Matrix](https://www.youtube.com/watch?v=jZiErA9Q0cE) where the kid runs into the canteen to announce Morpheus is fighting Neo, except it's you *@everyone*'ing your old stack's Discord "SUMAIL'S IN THE GRAND FINALS OF TI AGAIN!"
-Then all your friends who haven't queued for a game of Dota in the past four years rush into the stream.
+Picture that scene in The Matrix [where the kid runs into the canteen](https://www.youtube.com/watch?v=jZiErA9Q0cE) to announce Morpheus is fighting Neo, except it's you *@everyone*'ing your old stack's Discord, "SUMAIL'S IN THE GRAND FINALS OF TI AGAIN!"
+All your friends who haven't queued for a game of Dota in the past four years rush into the stream.
+The VC is popping, people are bemusedly asking what 'facets' are, and a smile creeps across your face.
+You're happy again.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/aurora.jpg" alt="Banner"></p>